-Relationship Reconciliation Stage 2
+Relationship Reconciliation Part 4

 The first contact between you could come in the form of phone call.
 After all, if you want to get back together, you’re going have to talk to your ex sometime, and a phone call shows sincerity, whereas a text or email demonstrates something more like cowardice.